luileito/summer/README.md

 For instance, by setting `#someId { --text-summary: 0.8; }` in your stylesheet, the text inside the `#someId` element will be summarized to 80% of its original length.

+**Note:** HTML tags are preserved but DOM events are not (you should use [event delegation](https://www.sitepoint.com/javascript-event-delegation-is-easier-than-you-think/) for that).

 ## Available CSS properties

+You can configure the following properties in your CSS stylesheets.

 * `--text-summary: float|percentage|string` indicates the length of the sumarized text.
 Default: `none`.